loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - PR examples should eventually build and pull images from the Forgejo registry instead of GHCR
 - [vcluster-use-cases/auto-snapshots](../vcluster-use-cases/auto-snapshots)
-  now renders to the Forgejo OCI registry in the self-contained path instead of GHCR, so it does not require S3 just for the local demo setup
+  still uses GHCR for snapshots in the self-contained path, because the local `forgejo.vcp.local` certificate is not trusted by the in-cluster snapshot job

 > [!IMPORTANT]
 > The Git hosting flow is the primary path and is the part that has been worked
 > through the most.
-The Forgejo container registry path is wired into the
+Forgejo is the default Git host for `vind`, but snapshots
-> bootstrap, including the self-contained auto-snapshots manifests, but it has
+> currently stay on GHCR until there is a trusted local registry endpoint for
-> not been validated as thoroughly yet as the Git side.
+> the in-cluster snapshot client.

 When `flux` is enabled in `--use-cases`, the vCluster Platform UI also gets a `Flux UI` button that points at the shared Flux Operator web UI host for this